DataDog/documentation/content/en/logs/guide/enrichment-tables.md

 ---

 <div class="alert alert-warning">
-The Enrichment Tables feature is currently in private beta.
+The Enrichment Tables feature is currently in public beta.
+There are no billing implications for defining and querying enrichment tables during this period, and there will be ample notice if that changes.
 For more information, contact <a href="https://docs.datadoghq.com/help/">Datadog support</a>.
 </div>

 ## Overview